CZ-NIC/knot/doc/reference.rst

 An ordered list of references to query modules in the form *module_name/module_id*.
 These modules apply to all queries.

-*Caution:* This option is available only for the *default* template.
+*Caution:* This option is only available in the *default* template.

 *Default:* not set